 You came to the Church in the 1990s when the value systems and world-views of many people were in crisis.
 Did this crisis affect you, and if so, how did you deal with it?

 The people around me were in crisis, and so was I. The 1990s were my most difficult years.
 I was looking for a foundation.
 Many people back then were experimenting with different philosophical and mystical teachings.
-My mind, too, was a hodgepodge of ideas from religion, astrology and occultism.
+At this time my mind was also a hodgepodge of ideas from religion, astrology and occultism.
 For me, this time coincided with my coming of age.
 Everything seemed to be in flux; the whole world appeared broken and fragmented.
 Inside, I was one person, but I was trying to seem different to others.
 I kept doing it, but I could not understand why.

 It opened my eyes to the cause of my misgivings.
 We often tend to convince ourselves that we have full control of our lives and that we can protect ourselves from every trouble by behaving wisely.
 But our human wisdom can lead us astray easily.
 Rather than placing all our hopes on human wisdom, we should look for salvation at Church.
 The sacraments of the Church put us under the protection of the Divine Grace.
 I am grateful for that meeting with Sister Lubov.
 She was the beacon that led me to the Church.

 What brought you to the sisterhood of Saint Elisabeth Convent?

 I worked as a trader at a large market in Minsk, and I continued to attend Father Andrey's talks.
 When we talked, Father Andrey asked me about my work and if I was satisfied with the income and conditions.
 “I am happy, thank you,” I replied.
 Father Andrey gave me the blessing and left.
 I wondered why he had asked me.
 I asked him the question at our next meeting.
 “I thought you might be interested in coming to the sisterhood,” he answered.
 I had never given it a thought, but I liked the idea.